Chart Color Schemes

 Infrastructure

-Delacombe has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Delacombe has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects expected to influence the area.
-Notable projects include Delacombe Village (Stage 3 - Delacombe Town Centre), Delacombe Village, Delacombe Big Housing Build - Leawarra Neighbourhood, and Winterfield Estate.
-The following list details those most relevant.
+AreaSearch has identified seven projects that could affect the region.
+Notable ones are Delacombe Village (Stage 3 - Delacombe Town Centre), Delacombe Village, Delacombe Big Housing Build - Leawarra Neighbourhood, and Winterfield Estate.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.